BrokenSource/BrokenSource/Website/get/uninstalling.md

 There is a partially implemented command for uninstalling, but it doesn't exist for release versions yet:
 - `broken uninstall`

-For now, you can just delete the directories we use below:
+For now, you can just delete the directories I use below:

 !!! tip "Project Workspaces"
     The main Library uses [**AppDirs**](https://pypi.org/project/appdirs) to decide per-platform directories